 My own mixed heritage has given me a space to build bridges.
 I spend time in both communities.
 I get to chose how I portray myself.
 People can’t identify me.
 I always use this biblical saying and one the JFK also used, “to whom much is given much is required.”
 So much has been given to me so it’s my role to give back and to take on these “David and Goliath” battles one is called to do.

 We are not some elitist chardonnay sipping working group trying to keep the lakefront to ourselves.
-I wouldn’t be here, I wouldn’t be Juanita if that was who we are.
+I wouldn’t be here.